scy6500/ainize-tutorial-server/README.md

 ### Post parameter

-    text: The base of Pride and Prejudice fiction.
+    base_text: The base of Pride and Prejudice fiction.
+    length: The length of the text

 ### Output format